Blog by B. Morales, Rubenstein Law

 A spinal cord stimulator implanted in his back now sends electrical pulses to block pain via wires that run from a generator to his spinal cord.
-The generator requires replacing every ten years, indicating Juan will need a minimum of two or three additional surgeries to replace it in the future.
+The generator requires replacing every ten years, showing Juan will need a minimum of two or three additional surgeries to replace it.

-Reifschneider, Garcia and their team worked diligently to ensure Juan received proper compensation for the challenges he’ll face for the rest of his life as a result of Winn-Dixie’s negligence.
+Reifschneider, Garcia and their team worked diligently to ensure Juan received proper compensation for the challenges he’ll face for the rest of his life because of Winn-Dixie’s negligence.

 How They Won the Case

 The defense’s claims didn’t sit well with the jury at trial.
-They were also shown Juan’s scar-covered back and the remote control device that sends electrical signals to his spine.
+They also saw Juan’s scar-covered back and the remote control device that sends electrical signals to his spine.

-Garcia, who served as co-counselor to Reifschneider knew that the jury would not hesitate to “assess this gentleman’s losses and return a just verdict.”
+Garcia, who served as co-counselor to Reifschneider, knew the jury would not hesitate to “assess this gentleman’s losses and return a just verdict.”
 He described the evidence of negligence in this case as “overwhelming,” “powerful,” and “convincing.”